-Add and configure the new DMSs in the system using the Control Software and computer system.
-Furnish, install, test, integrate and make fully operational the new DMSs at locations shown in the Plans.
+Add and configure the new DMS in the system using the Control Software and computer system.
+Furnish, install, test, integrate and make fully operational the new DMS at the locations shown in the Plans.

-Contact the Engineer to confirm all DMS locations prior to beginning construction.
+Contact the Engineer to confirm the DMS locations prior to beginning construction.